You can find here the temporary program of ECPA2019. This program is not in its final form.

 Presented by Reiser, D.

-Assessment of vineyard trimming using UAV photogrammetry
+Assessment of vineyard trimming and leaf removal using UAV photogrammetry

 Presented by Torres-Sánchez, J.